Eschatologue/CM_wiki/docs/spells/1st-level.md

 While restrained by this spell, the target takes 1d6 piercing damage at the start of each of its turns.
 A creature restrained by the vines or one that can touch the creature can use its action to make a Strength check against your spell save DC.
 On a success, the target is freed.

-***At Higher Levels.*** If you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d6 for each slot level above 1st.
+***At Higher Levels.*** If you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, the damage increases by 1d6 for each slot level above 1st.

 ### Entangle
 *1st-level conjuration*